Safa30/Lab3_CSE366/README.md

     return path
 ```

-## nullHeuristic Function
+### nullHeuristic Function

-A heuristic function estimates the cost from the current state to the nearest goal in the provided SearchProblem.
-This heuristic is trivial.
+A trivial heuristic function that always returns 0.
+Used as a baseline for A*.

 ```python
 def nullHeuristic(state, problem=None):
     return 0
 ```

-## aStarSearch Function
+### A* Search Function

-Search the node that has the lowest combined cost and heuristic first.
+Searches the node with the lowest combined cost and heuristic.
+Uses a priority queue.

 ```python
 def aStarSearch(problem, heuristic=nullHeuristic):